opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

-bytes | enum | The unit in which to display byte values format | string | a short version of the Accept header, e.g. json, yaml full_id | boolean | Return the full node ID instead of the shortened version (default: false) local | boolean | Return local information, do not retrieve the state from master node (default: false) master_timeout | time | Explicit operation timeout for connection to master node h | list | Comma-separated list of column names to display help | boolean | Return help information
+bytes | enum | The unit in which to display byte values format | string | a short version of the Accept header, e.g. json, yaml full_id | boolean | Return the full node ID instead of the shortened version (default: false) local | boolean | Calculate the selected nodes using the local cluster state rather than the state from master node (default: false) master_timeout | time | Explicit operation timeout for connection to master node h | list | Comma-separated list of column names to display help | boolean | Return help information